fenago/oracle19c-labs/dataguard/lab_guides/lab06.md

 9. **Prepare DEV3**:

-- Return to the terminal session on `localhost` connected to the `orcldg` database.
+- Return to the terminal session on `localhost` connected to the `orclcdb` database.
-    - Create a directory for `DEV3` using SQL Developer.
+    - Create a directory for `DEV3`.

 ```
 SQL> !mkdir -p /u01/app/oracle/oradata/ORCLCDB/dev3